william-xiang/Calendar/README.md

 # Week view calendar
-This is a week view calendar using HTML, CSS, jQuery.
-Events can be added using JSON.
+This is a week view calendar using HTML, CSS, jQuery, AJAX.
+Events can be added from an external file in JSON format.